imagej/imagej.github.io/pages/MorphoLibJ.md

 ![Some examples of composed morphological filters.
-From left to right: morphological closing, and morphological opening.](MorphoLibJ-grains-closing-opening.png
-"Some examples of composed morphological filters.
-From left to right: morphological closing, and morphological opening.")
+From left to right: morphological closing, and morphological opening.](/images/pages/MorphoLibJ-grains-closing-opening.png "Some examples of composed morphological filters.
+From left to right: morphological closing, and morphological opening.")"

 Note that even if opening and closing better preserve the size of the structures in the original image, the shape is slightly altered.
 For